Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execute permission to a file
+This script adds execute permission to the owner and the group owner, and permission to other users to the file